This is our all-in-one roundup reviewing every Avira consumer security solution for 2021. On this page, after our brief intro, you’ll find

 Avira Prime offers the best value in the range, with its annual five-device license costing $100.
 That gets you everything in Internet Security, plus premium Android and iOS apps, Avira's hugely powerful PC speedup suite, and, crucially, unlimited use of Avira's Phantom VPN Pro.
 It's far from the best VPN we've seen (check out our full review here) but it covers the basics, and is worth $78 all on its own.

 Overall, if you can live with Avira Free's limits or use Prime's VPN, these look like the pick of the range.
-Avira Antivirus Pro and Internet Security can't compete.
+Avira Antivirus Pro and Internet Security can't quite compete.

 Avira Antivirus Pro